imixs/imixs-ml/imixs-ml-api/README.md

 	http://localhost:8080/api/openapi-ui/

+## The TrainingData Object

+To train a ml-model an array of TraingData objects can be sent to the API resource /trainingdata/

+A training data object array is defined by the following JSON structure:

+	[
+	  {
+	    "text": "String",
+	    "entities": [
+	      {
+	        "label": "string",
+	        "start": 0,
+	        "stop": 0
+	      }
+	    ]
+	  }
+	]

+Each Training Data object contains a *text* and a list of *entity* objects.
+A single entity object is defined by its label and the start/stop position within the training text.
+So it is possible to define multiple entity objects for one training text.
+See the following example:

+	[
+	  {
+	    "text": "Imixs Workflow in an open source project organized from Munich.", "entities": [
+	      {
+	        "label": "project",
+	        "start": 0,
+	        "stop": 14
+	      },
+	      {
+	        "label": "city",
+	        "start": 56,
+	        "stop": 62
+	      }
+	    ]
+	  }
+	]

+## The AnalyseData Object

+To analyse a text based on a ml-model a AnalyseData object can be send to the API resource /analyse/

+An AnaylseData object has the following JSON structure:

+	{
+	  "text": "string"
+	}

 ## The Training Mode

 To train a new model the Imixs-ML Training service provides the Rest Resource */training/*.
 This resource expects a POST request with the following XML payload: